john-cd/rust_howto/bk/src/categories/data-structures/linkedlist.md

 [![std][c~std~docs~badge]][c~std~docs] [![cat~data-structures][cat~data-structures~badge]][cat~data-structures]

 `LinkedList` represents a doubly linked list, where each element contains a reference to both the next and the previous elements.
-This allows for efficient insertions and deletions from both ends of the list.

-- You can iterate over the elements of the list in both forward and backward directions.
-- Adding or removing elements from the front or back of the list is very efficient, with an average time complexity of O(1).
-- The list can grow or shrink as needed.

-However, randomly accessing elements is slower compared to arrays due to the linear nature of the structure.
+This allows for efficient insertions and deletions (in constant time) from both ends of the list.
+You can also iterate over the elements of the list in both forward and backward directions.
+However, randomly accessing elements is slower (in O(n) time) compared to arrays, due to the linear nature of the structure.

 Except for a few niche cases (frequent splitting or merging of large lists, lock-free concurrency, pure functional programming...), you should _prefer `Vec` or `VecDeque`_ over `LinkedList` - due to less frequent allocation, lower memory overhead, efficient random access, and CPU cache locality.